jotham/sopel-better-magic8ball/README.md

 # sopel-better-magic8ball
 Better Magic 8-ball script for Sopel IRC bot.

-Strips junk words from question then uses basic latin numerology to seed the 8-ball script.
+Strips junk words from the question then uses basic latin numerology to seed the 8-ball script.

 Requires nltk module.